 This one is particularly important for law firms.
 You need to be as specific as possible with your category choices too.
 If you’re primarily a personal injury specialist, choose “Personal Injury Attorney” as your primary category.

 You can add additional categories but you’ll need to focus on one, highly specified area to get the best possible local ranking.

 Your business name, address and phone details should be consistent everywhere on the web.
-Be specific about the details you put into Google My Business and make sure your citations appear exactly the same elsewhere online.
+Be specific about the details you put into Google Business Profile and make sure your citations appear exactly the same elsewhere online.
 Don’t switch from +44 to 07 or from Street to St. as you list your business in local directories.

 Of course, you can’t control how other people cite your details (although you could reach out for corrections) but your own citations should be perfectly consistent.